iliyan-trifonov/notepads-nodejs-angularjs-mongodb-bootstrap/README.md

     nodemon src/app.js

 The application runs in debug mode by default.
-That's wahy you need to set the NODE_ENV environment variable while starting it for example in production:
+That's why you need to set the NODE_ENV environment variable while starting it for example in production:

     export NODE_ENV=production && forever /myapp/src/app.js

+## Tech

+Node.js + Express.js = RESTful API that uses Facebook auth and a custom accessToken after that.
+The API uses pure JSON communication.

+The index page is loaded through Express.js and is an ejs template.
+After that Angular.js is loaded and handles everything else converting the app to a SAP.

+Passport us used for Facebook auth through the site and fbgraph is used to handle the same for the API.

+The API is used fully from the Notepads Ionic application - see on Google Play.

+MongoDB is used as a database.
+Node.js + Mongoose.js to create the models and connect to it.

+Mocha, proxyquire and supertest are used for unit and integration testing.
+Protractor is used for end to end testing.

 ## What can you do with this app